Insured Movers Near Me

-Finding the best moving company near you may feel a bit intimidating, but you will likely find that it isn’t so tough once you start the process.
+Finding the best moving company near you for your local or long distance move may feel a bit intimidating, but you will likely find that it isn’t so tough once you start the process.
 There are a few basics to keep in mind, and plenty of good quality choices out there.
 One of those fundamentals is insurance, and understanding how moving insurance works will help you develop a comfort level with choosing your moving vendor and getting started.

 What kind of insurance do moving companies have?

 First, let’s establish the difference between insurance and valuation.
 Moving companies are not insurance providers, and they can’t sell insurance.
 Sometimes a mover may refer to their valuation coverage as insurance coverage or protection.
 Generally, this reference is intended to make it easier for the customer to understand.

 In interstate moves, governed by the Federal Motor Carrier Safety Administration or FMCSA, the moving company is liable for any damage or loss that takes place during the transportation of your shipment or during the provision of any additional services contracted for on the bill of lading (such as packing, unpacking, and storage).
 The extent of that liability is determined by the Surface Transportation Board’s Released Rates Order.
 Still, it is also contingent upon the selection you will make when pricing your move and choosing a vendor.

 The estimate that the moving company will give you must include the cost for Full (Replacement) Value Protection.
 If anything in the shipment is lost or damaged (with some exceptions), then the mover must either repair it, pay to have it repaired, replace it with the same or similar article, or pay you the replacement cost.